gantry/docs/pages/01.gantry5/01.basics/08.updating-themes/docs.md

 Joomla makes it easy to update your Gantry 5-powered template.
 Once an update is available, you will be notified in the Joomla administrator just as you would with any other extension.

+!
+If you are using a template that does not utilize Joomla's Update option as described below (this includes any [RocketTheme](http://rockettheme.com/) premium template), then simply upload the latest template package via **Administrator > Extensions > Manage > Install > Upload Package File** to update the template.
+Please backup your website before updating.

 ![Updating](updating_1.png?classes=shadow,border)

 You can initiate the update by navigating to **Administrator > Extensions > Manage > Update**, selecting the theme package, and then the **Update** button to initiate the update.